Bedroom style

 Note that some materials are not suited to measurement by thread count; instead, they are measured in momme (weight) or GSM (grams per square metre)

-Investing in good bedding isn’t just about aesthetics — it can genuinely improve your sleep
+Investing in good bedding isn’t just about aesthetics — it can genuinely improve your sleep.

-1. The Fabric Itself
+1. The fabric itself

+• Natural fibres usually indicate better breathability.
 Cotton, bamboo, and linen allow your skin to breathe and regulate temperature naturally.

+• Blends can compromise comfort.
 Polyester blends are cheaper but trap heat and reduce airflow — not ideal for hot sleepers.

-2. Workmanship & Style
+2. Workmanship & style

 • Deep pillowcase openings so pillows stay put.